Get 5% of discount using the code

 Before you dive into planning your Spanish adventure, here are some essential facts you need to know:

 • Climate: Spain’s weather can be everywhere, depending on where and when you visit.
-From freezing 0°C to sweltering 40°C!
-So, make sure to check the averages before you pack your bags.
+Temperatures can range from freezing in the winter to 40°C (104°F) in the summer.

-• Language: Spanish is the official language, but there are some excellent co-official languages like Catalan, Valencian, Galician, Basque, Asturian, or Aragonese.
+• Language: Spanish is the official language, but there are some regional languages as well, like Catalan, Valencian, Galician, Basque, Asturian, or Aragonese.

 • Currency: Euro.